Economy of Macau: Tourism and gambling

 Tourism is the backbone of Macau's economy, and much of it geared towards gambling, which was legalised in the 19th century and has since been the linchpin of the economy and an important source of revenue for the government.
+As of at least 2015, 90% of tourist revenues in Macau are derived from gambling.
+For the Macau government, taxes derived from the table game of baccarat are the largest single source of public funds.

 From 1962, the gambling industry operated under a government-issued monopoly licence by Stanley Ho's Sociedade de Turismo e Diversões de Macau (STDM), which replaced the Tai Heng Entertainment Corporation that had held a gaming monopoly for the previous 24 years.
-In the 1990s Macau had nine casinos and gambling reportedly represented 20 to 25% of Macau's GDP.
 The monopoly ended in 2001 when the gaming industry was liberalised and several casino operators from Las Vegas entered the market.
 These new operators include Las Vegas Sands, which opened Sands Macao, the largest casino in the world as measured by total number of table games, in 2004 and Venetian Macau in 2007; Wynn Resorts, which opened Wynn Macau in 2006; and MGM Mirage, which opened MGM Grand Macau in 2007.

 In addition, other casino owners, including Australian Crown Casino and Hong Kong Galaxy Entertainment Group have also opened several hotel casinos in Macau.
 As a result of the surge in number of casinos and construction from other new casino entrants, Macau's economy has grown rapidly, and gambling revenues from Macau's casinos are now greater than those of Las Vegas Strip, making Macau the highest-volume gambling center in the world.
 Numerous other hotel casinos, including Galaxy Cotai Megaresort and Ponte 16, are also to be opened in near future.

 Due to the opening of the new hotel casinos and China's easing of travel restrictions, there has been a rapid rise in the number of mainland visitors.
 From 9.1 million visitors in 2000, arrivals to Macau has grown to 18.7 million visitors in 2005 and 22 million visitors in 2006, with over 50% of the arrivals coming from mainland China and another 30% from Hong Kong.
 Macau is expected to receive between 24 and 25 million visitors in 2007.
 Macau also received the Future Award 2007, voted by 26,000 German travel trade members of GoAsia, for being regarded as the most promising future tourism destination in Asia.
 Macau is currently rated as one of the world's top tourism destinations by the World Tourism Organization.

-The eastern Chinese city of Wenzhou had issued an arrest warrant for SunCity Gaming Promotion Company owner Alvin Chau who has been accused of setting up overseas gambling platforms and conducting illegal online gambling through cross-border gambling operations.
-The arrest of Alvin Chau had a great impact on the Macau economy: the authorities attempted to introduce additional laws for the distribution of profits.
-These measures will be aimed at enhanced government control over casinos.
+Because Macau benefits from favorable taxation rules, it is a favored location for tourists from elsewhere in China to purchase luxury goods like cosmetics, jewelry, and designer fashion goods.